-EFCC recovers N130m, secures 9 convictions in 3 months in Gombe zone — Nigeria Today
+EFCC Recovers N130m, Secures 9 Convictions In 3 Months In Gombe Zone — Nigeria Today

-Babalola said the visit was to seek for continued cooperation of the press in the fight against corruption.

-The Chairman of the chapel, Malam Abdullahi Tukur, thanked the EFCC official for the visit and assured him of the continued support of members of the union.
-(NAN)

-The post EFCC recovers N130m, secures 9 convictions in 3 months in Gombe zone appeared first on Vanguard News.
+The post EFCC Recovers N130m, Secures 9 Convictions In 3 Months In Gombe Zone appeared first on Leadership Nigeria Newspapers.

 Do you have something awesome to share with the world?
 Click here to share